Top Menu

 Obesity means having too much body fat.
 It is different from being overweight, which means weighing too much.
 The weight may come from muscle, bone, fat, and/or body water.
 Both terms mean that a person’s weight is greater than what’s considered healthy for his or her height.

-Obesity occurs over time when you eat more calories than you use.
+Obesity happens over time when you eat more calories than you use.
 The balance between calories-in and calories-out differs for each person.
 Factors that might affect your weight include your genetic makeup, overeating, eating high-fat foods, and not being physically active.

-Being obese increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
-If you are obese, losing even 5 to 10 percent of your weight can delay or prevent some of these diseases.
+Obesity increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
+If you have obesity, losing even 5 to 10% of your weight can delay or prevent some of these diseases.
 For example, that means losing 10 to 20 pounds if you weigh 200 pounds.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases